aucusaga/gohotstuff/README.md

 # gohotstuff
-A go implementation of Chained-HotStuff Consensus.
+A go library of the chained-hotStuff consensus protocol.